Peppa Pig World and Paultons Park review for families

 Without a doubt, yes!
 Peppa Pig World is like nowhere else – if you’ve got a young child who has even a passing interest in the show, you can’t fail to be caught up in the magic.
 Even hearing the Peppa Pig music on repeat around the park can’t dampen the fun.

 What really surprised us was how much more Paultons Park had to offer.
-There was so much to explore that we wished we’d had another day to get through it all.
-It’s a good excuse to go back though!
+There is so much to explore and plenty to keep a large age-range of kids entertained.
+We’ve been twice now, and the children are desperate to go for a third time already.

 Opening dates and times: